xemonix0/Cherry-Doom/docs/woofhud.md

 keys 2 -8
 monsec 2 8
 sttime 2 16
+powers 2 24
 coord 200 8
 fps 224 16
 ```

 ## Remarks

 The "title" widget is only visible if the Automap is enabled.
-The "monsec", "sttime" and "coord" widgets are only visible if they are explicitly enabled in the Options menu (separately for Automap and HUD).
+The "monsec", "sttime", "powers" and "coord" widgets are only visible if they are explicitly enabled in the Options menu (separately for Automap and HUD).
 The "fps" widget is only visible if the SHOWFPS cheat is enabled.

 A centered widget does not allow for any other left or right aligned widget on the same line.

 HUD modes without a paragraph remain unchanged.
 Widgets which are not mentioned in a paragraph will *never* be visible in the respective HUD mode.
-So, it is a good idea to *always* include the five widgets which make up the `hud 0` paragraph in the example above in *any* other paragraph.
+So, it is a good idea to *always* include the six widgets which make up the `hud 0` paragraph in the example above in *any* other paragraph.

 When using the Nugget HUD, its own widget positioning will be used instead.
 When using the Automap with Overlay Mode Off, the visible widgets will align corresponding to the last active HUD mode.